zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 abbrlink: theme-guide
 ---

 Retypeset is a static blog theme based on the [Astro](https://astro.build/) framework.
-Inspired by [Typography](https://astro-theme-typography.vercel.app/), Retypeset establishes a new visual standard and reimagines the layout of all pages, creating a reading experience reminiscent of paper books, reviving the beauty of typography.
-Details in every sight, elegance in every space.
+This guide covers the theme configuration, how to create new posts, and additional configuration options.

 ## Theme Configuration

-Below is the theme configuration guide for Retypeset.
-Customize your blog by modifying the configuration file [src/config.ts](https://github.com/radishzzz/astro-theme-retypeset/blob/master/src/config.ts).
+Customize your blog by modifying the theme configuration file [src/config.ts](https://github.com/radishzzz/astro-theme-retypeset/blob/master/src/config.ts).

 ### Site Information